 SaniTwice is simply a very effective two step protocol for washing hands in water-scarce situations.
 It is a friction-aided cleaning step coupled with a kill step.

-From the report recently published in the Journal of Food Protection:
+From the research report published in the Journal of Food Protection, Number 12, December 2010:

 The SaniTwice method for hand disinfection was equivalent or superior to hand washing with soap and water for reducing viable bacteria on hands in the presence of representative food soils.
 Although the raw hamburger was a more difficult soil to penetrate, as demonstrated by approximately 1.0-log lower reductions compared with challenge by contaminated beef broth, the SaniTwice method with ABHS was equivalent to hand washing even under this worst-case simulation, underscoring the efficacyof this new method and indicating a potentially greater margin of safety.